-A number of community workshops will be held in each space by the appointed consultant and TOB Project Control Group, which will be advertised to local residents by letterbox drops along with the scope.
-Signs in each space will also be used to advertise the project.
-Larger scale advertising through mediums such as Facebook and the Town's website will be relied on to a lesser extent, given the local nature of both spaces.

-With particular reference to Palmerston Square, a feedback station should be installed in the foyer of 85 Old Perth Rd, where a lot of residents use Palmerston Square as their backyard.
+A number of community workshops and/or barbeques should be held in each space by the relevant community group and TOB officers, which should be advertised to local residents by letterbox drops along with the scope.
+Signs and feedback stations at each reserve will also be used to advertise the project and collect some feedback.
+Larger scale advertising through mediums such as Facebook and the Town's website and Your Say should be relied on to a lesser extent, given the local nature of both spaces.
+With particular reference to Palmerston Square, a feedback station should be installed in the foyer the residential complex at 85 Old Perth Road, where a lot of residents use Palmerston Square as their backyard.